H.R. 7121: Securing Federal Devices from Chinese Applications Act

 Why it matters

-What does H.R.
-7121 do?
+What H.R.
+7121 actually does.

-Government-wide app ban on federal devices
+No China-linked apps on federal devices

 Who benefits from H.R.
 7121?

-Federal cybersecurity and IT security teams
+Federal IT and cybersecurity teams

-National security agencies and intelligence officials
+National security officials

 Agency compliance offices